 After the Sydney Games, Pottharst retired, and Cook found a new partner in Nicole Sanderson.
-They won bronze at the 2003 World Titles, then reached the semi-final round at the Athens 2004 Games --- finally going down to the US.
+They won bronze at the 2003 World Titles, then reached the semi-final round at the Athens 2004 Games - finally going down to the US as Cook played with a badly injured shoulder.
 For the 2008 Games in Beijing, Cook teamed up with Tamsin Barnett, who had been a member of the 2000 Olympic indoor volleyball team.
 They lost to Brazil in the quarter-final.

 At thirty-seven years of age, Cook returned for a fifth Olympic Games in London in 2012.
 She again teamed up with Barnett but the duo were unable to record a win at the iconic Horse Guards Parade venue.